Social scientists have shown the importance of play, leisure, and recreation to work-life balance.

 Companies that maintain ‘an inclusive, flexible, fun environment‘ are more likely to retain staff:

-‘Here we see companies providing bus service to work, free dry cleaning delivery, personalized workstations, unlimited vacation, and health and gym facilities on campus.
+‘Here we see companies providing bus service to work, free dry cleaning delivery, personalised workstations, unlimited vacation, and health and gym facilities on campus.
 This is a trend we cannot stop – it’s a humane and loving way to treat people.’

 Creating space for play